The teenage girl charged with the alleged murder of another young girl at a Gunnedah farm has been refused bail in court.

 Theteenager was found nearby the family farm, which is on the outskirts of Gunnedah, after the discovery of the young girl's body.
 She was taken to Gunnedah police station for questioning.

 Paramedics and police tried to revive the young girl but she died at the scene.
-Police said she suffered significant injuries from lacerations to her body.
+Police said she suffered significant injuries.

 Senior police have labelled the girl's death as horrific.